HAAG is dedicated to ensuring older people of all cultural backgrounds have access to affordable and appropriate housing.

 The HAAG Diversity Reference Group is a group of service providers, community members and HAAG members who have an interest in making HAAG more responsive to the needs of their community (and Culturally Diverse Communities more generally).

 HAAG wants to make its day-to-day operations more culturally responsive.
 Through our CALD access projects, HAAG’s Home at Last program now has 50% of its clients from Culturally Diverse Backgrounds.
 However, HAAG’s membership is still largely from English speaking backgrounds.
-The Diversity Reference Group ensures that the voices of all older people are represented at HAAG, not just the English-speaking group.
+The Diversity Reference Group ensures that the voices of all older people are represented at HAAG.

 The Diversity Reference Group meets bi-monthly.
 Membership to this group is now closed but if you would like to apply to be a member in the future you can contact Gemma on 9654 7389.